Russian Designer Drug Eat Junkies: Krokodil Rotting Flesh

 There’s a new drug emerging on the scene that, by all accounts, delivers quite a “bite.”
 This morphine derivative, called krokodil, or “crocodile,” is named for the side-effects that many of its users experience—namely rough, green, scaly, rotting flesh surrounding the injection site.
 Many users found their flesh literally eaten away from this drug and infection.
 It’s a designer drug; typically containing codeine mixed with iodine, hydrochloric acid, gasoline, paint thinner, and other household substances.
 Its desired effects are comparable to that of heroin and are killing most people within three years of use.
-Despite the noticeable and adverse side-effects of this lethal cocktail, it is becoming increasing popular in Russia (over one million shooting) and there is debate as to whether or not this drug will breach U.S. borders.
+Despite the noticeable and adverse side-effects of this lethal cocktail, the Krokodil rotting flesh drug is becoming increasing popular in Russia (over one million shooting) and there is debate as to whether or not this drug will breach U.S. borders.
 Regardless, doctors and toxicologists interviewed about the drug are left incredulous by the desperation that addicts show, and rehab specialists readily testify to the drug’s destructive power.

 Since this outbreak in Russia the Drug Enforcement Administration (DEA), is now watching diligently to try and deter it from entering America.
 “We’re looking at it overseas, but we have not seen it yet in the U.S.,” Rusty Payne stated, DEA spokesman.
 “But we would not be surprised when that day comes.”